COOKBOOKS

 THE CLASSIC ITALIAN COOK BOOK: THE ART OF ITALIAN COOKING AND THE ITALIAN ART OF EATING (1973) and THE ESSENTIALS OF ITALIAN COOKING (1992) by Marcella Hazan

-One of the best and most complete books on Italian food.
+Some of the best and most complete books on Italian food.
+Her Tomato Sauce with Onions and Butter, and Bolognese Sauce are considered classics of the American table.

 PORK AND SONS (2007) and TERRINE (2008) by Stéphane Reynaud